robjwells/robjwells.github.io/posts/2018/05/2018-05-03-tube-analysis-2.md

     ## 5 2014-10-04 13:14:00 2014-W40
     ## 6 2014-10-11 13:14:00 2014-W41

-The format string uses the ISO week year (%G) and the ISO week number (%V), which made differ from what you might intuitively expect.
-I’ve included a somewhat arbitrary start time to make plotting a little easier later.
+The format string uses the ISO week year (%G) and the ISO week number (%V), which may differ from what you might intuitively expect.
+I’ve included a somewhat arbitrary start time, as it’s a bit easier to plot and label datetimes rather than the year-week strings.

 Now we need to summarise our actual journey data, collecting the total fare for each ISO week.
 We’ll use `group_by()` and `summarise()` — two tools that took me a few tries to get a handle on.
-Here `summarise()` works group-wise based on the result of `group_by()`, you don’t have to pass the group into the `summarise()` call, just the value you want summarised and how.
+Here `summarise()` works group-wise based on the result of `group_by()`; you don’t have to pass the group into the `summarise()` call, just specify the value you want summarised and how.

     r:
     real_week_totals <- tidy_journeys %>%